Edappally Junction

 and Kochi Bypass intersect here.
 It is one of the busiest junctions in Kerala.

 Roads that intersect

 National Highway 66

 National Highway 66 passes through the Edappally Junction and ends in Panvel near Mumbai in Maharashtra.

 It is the 7th longest highway in India with 1,296 km.

 National Highway 47

 National Highway 47 passes through the Edappally Junction.
 It is located at the west side of the junction.

 Kochi Bypass

 The Kochi Bypass starts at the Edappally Junction and ends at Aroor Junction.

 This 17-km stretch of road running across the city has evolved into a central business district of the city.

 Places of interest

-Lulu Cochin Mall

-Lulu Cochin Mall is a shopping mall located on bypass junction.
+Lulu International Shopping Mall is a shopping mall located on bypass junction.
 It is built on an area of 2,200,000 square feet (204,000 m2), with total area for mall alone at 1,698,000 square feet (157,700 m2) making it the biggest shopping mall of India.